nodejs/build/doc/meetings/build-wg-meeting-2021-03-16.md

 * Interest in establishing a "Build Helper" role [#2550](https://github.com/nodejs/build/issues/2550)
   * some discussion, no objections
-  * next step is to open issue in core report to see if there is interest
+  * next step is to open issue/discussion in core repo to see if there is interest
   * how do we track perms

 * Apple silicon builds [#2474](https://github.com/nodejs/build/issues/2474)